 Microsoft “PowerShell” comes with Windows and provides a way to administer virtually everything from a command line.
-If you’ve ever heard of the MS Command Prompt, well, PowerShell replaces that.
+If you’ve ever heard of the DOS Command window, well, PowerShell replaces that.

 PS Framework